unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 Because `helloworld` is a simple application, the **real** running time will be similar.
 The differences are where each image runs most of its time: in user space, or in kernel space.
-Find an explaination to those differences.
+Find an explanation to those differences.

 #### KVM, ARM